coreos/actions-lib/check-diff/README.md

 This is useful as an aid to reviewing automatically-generated PRs that contain a lot of tedious changes.
 If a workflow can generate base and patch directories that abstract away the tedious changes, this Action will compare them and flag any remaining changes for manual review.

 If any such changes are found, the Action will fail.
 This isn't necessarily cause for concern, since the changes may be benign; they just require manual review.
-Consider running the Action in a non-required workflow, or setting `continue-on-error` on the job step.
+Consider running the Action in a non-required workflow.
+You can also set `continue-on-error` on the job step, which will ignore the failure and report green.

 ## Example